Part Five: Fake Names and Obsessions

 The episode made it seem as if it was his obsession with The Encyclopedia of Folk Music that drove my father into compulsive behavior.
-Dad was 47 by the time I was born, and he started the project around that time.
+Dad was 46 by the time I was born, and he started the project several years before.
 He'd abandoned several families by then, as well as pregnant girlfriends.
 By the time I came along, he must have been exhausted.
-He'd changed his name 18 times, was running from landlords, investors, and women he told he was sterile.
-He had broken recording contracts and taken his older brother's name for a lease on a New York apartment that he never paid up on.
+He'd changed his name 18 times, was running from landlords, investors, and women who had his children, many of them had thought he was sterile, because he convinced them he was.
+He had broken recording contracts, and he even took his older brother's name for a lease on a New York apartment that he never paid up on.

 I definitely got the "mellow" version of Riley Shepard.

 In reality, the families he had before me knew a much wilder version of my father, although many of his kids don't remember him.
 Dad was young back then, full of ego and energy, and kept recreating himself with every name change.